ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 - A misconfigured proxy
 - Being nearby a previously accessed wifi network

-Creating offline experiences for our users can simply provide us the ability to brand and give better error messaging to our users on a poor connection, provide limited functionality of our sites to offline users, or even create seamless offline experiences.
+Creating offline experiences for our users can provide us the ability to brand and give better error messaging to our users on a poor connection, provide limited functionality of our sites to offline users, or even create seamless offline experiences.
 As a bonus, offline web applications work blazingly fast, providing a benefit to users on all types of connections.
 In this chapter, we’ll look at two technologies that make offline experiences possible, Service Workers and in-browser databases.

 ## Service Workers